mryogi11/mybabybridge_benefit_platform/docs/HANDOVER.md

 - **Improved Medical History**: Enhanced the display and management of medical information
 - **Emergency Contact Management**: Better UI for viewing and editing emergency contacts

+### Dashboard and Themeing
+- **Side-Drawer Layout**: The main dashboard layout for patients, providers, and admins now uses a persistent side-drawer for navigation, replacing the previous top app bar menu.
+This is managed in `src/app/(dashboard)/layout.tsx` (and similar provider/admin layouts).
+- **Dynamic Theme Management**:
+    - Implemented using React Context (`src/components/ThemeRegistry/ClientThemeProviders.tsx`) and the `useThemeMode` hook.
+    - Supports 'light', 'dark', and 'system' modes.
+    - User preference is saved to the `theme_preference` column in the `users` table via the `updateThemePreference` server action (`src/actions/userActions.ts`).
+    - Defaults to 'dark' mode if no preference is set or for logged-out users.
+    - System preference dynamically adapts based on OS settings (`useMediaQuery`).
+    - Theme settings UI is available on the user's Settings page.
+- **Logout Experience**: Added a full-screen loading overlay (`Backdrop` with `CircularProgress`) triggered immediately on logout click in the dashboard layout to provide feedback while the sign-out process completes.

 ## Known Issues and Challenges

 1. **Database Schema Synchronization (Drizzle):** If manual SQL changes are made to the Supabase database without updating the Drizzle schema (`src/lib/db/schema.ts`), or vice-versa, `drizzle-kit generate` might produce incorrect migration scripts (e.g., trying to create tables/columns that already exist, or drop things unexpectedly).
 Careful review of generated SQL is essential before application.
 The migration file `drizzle/0001_ambitious_blur.sql` required significant manual commenting-out due to initial sync issues.